Clan Citadel Guide

 To use the clan avatar, a clan owner must first assign the Clan Avatar warden job to someone with the clan rank of at least Administrator.
 The Avatar warden can then go to the Avatar Habitat, where they can interact with the avatar to summon it.
 The warden can summon the avatar without having to pay the 300 Anagogic ort price to activate buffs, but will not benefit from buffs until they too have paid the 300 ort.
 The avatar, after being summoned for use, and once a buff has been chosen, acts as a follower to the warden.
 Avatars fall under the same restrictions as followers of all kinds, such as not being allowed on the Void Knight Outpost.
 To activate buffs, pay 300 ort to the Avatar itself or to the Citadel Quartermaster.

-Only one avatar may be summoned at any time in Runescape, but if a clan wishes, multiple avatars may be summoned in the citadel.
-If a clan wishes to summon another avatar, they must first dismiss the summoned avatar, or wait 6 hours for the avatar to expire.
+Only one avatar may be summoned at any time in one Runescape world, but if a clan wishes, multiple avatars may be summoned in the citadel, or multiple avatars in different worlds.
+If a clan wishes to summon another avatar on the same world as the first, they must first dismiss the summoned avatar, or wait 6 hours for the avatar to expire.
 If dismissed, the avatar returns immediately to the citadel where it can be summoned again at any time.

-Gained by skilling or killing monsters, anagogic ort is the payment to benefit from avatar buffs.
-A maximum of 200 ort can be collected each day in Runescape, with an extra 100 available by skilling at the citadel, dropped in amounts varying from 1-33 for skilling activities, and 1-200 from monster hunting, although 20 seems to be the most commonly dropped amount.
+Gained by skilling or killing monsters, anagogic orts are the payment to benefit from avatar buffs.
+A maximum of 200 orts can be collected each day in Runescape, with an extra 100 available by skilling at the citadel, dropped in amounts varying from 1-33 for skilling activities, and 1-200 from monster hunting, although 20 seems to be the most commonly dropped amount.
+You can check how many orts you have collected for the day by right clicking the stash of orts in your inventory and selecting the appropriate option, or also by choosing the option in Quick Chat.
 Orts are dropped on the floor at the player's feet, even if the player has the inventory room open.
 Orts will only go straight into an inventory if in range of an avatar with the buff Auto Ort.

 300 orts are used to activate a week of clan avatar buffs for a player.
-If a player doesn't want to receive anagogic ort, they can speak to the Captain of the Guard at the clan citadel to stop getting ort drops.
+If a player doesn't want to receive anagogic orts, they can speak to the Captain of the Guard outside the clan citadel portal to stop getting ort drops.

 Note: The buffs are centered in a 22x22 area around the avatar, unless stated otherwise.